D0rSegal/SimpleMenu/README.md

 # SimpleMenu
-a simple python menu for cli projects
+A simple python menu for any cli